St. Stephen's Cathedral, Vienna: Tombs, catacombs, and crypts

-Since its earliest days, the cathedral has been surrounded by cemeteries dating back to Roman times, and has sheltered the bodies of notables and commoners.
+Since its earliest days, the cathedral has been surrounded by cemeteries dating back to Roman times, and has sheltered the bodies of nobles and commoners.
 It has always been an honour to be buried inside a church, close to the physical presence of the saints whose relics are preserved there.
 Those less honoured were buried near, but outside, the church.

 Inside the cathedral are the tombs of Prince Eugene of Savoy (PES), commander of the Imperial forces during the War of the Spanish Succession in the Chapel of The Cross (northwest corner of the cathedral) and of Frederick III, Holy Roman Emperor (Fr3), under whose reign the Diocese of Vienna was canonically erected on 18 January 1469, in the Apostles' Choir (southeast corner of the cathedral).

 The construction of Emperor Frederick's tomb spanned over 45 years, starting 25 years before his death.
 The impressive sarcophagus is made of the unusually dense red marble-like stone found at the Adnet quarry.
 Carved by Niclaes Gerhaert van Leyden, the tomb lid shows Emperor Frederick in his coronation regalia surrounded by the coats of arms of all of his dominions.
 The body of the tomb has 240 statues and is a glory of medieval sculptural art.

 When the charnel house and eight cemeteries abutting the cathedral's side and back walls closed due to an outbreak of bubonic plague in 1735, the bones within them were moved to the catacombs below the church.
 Burials directly in the catacombs occurred until 1783 when a new law forbade most burials within the city.
 The remains of over 11,000 persons are in the catacombs (which may be toured).

 The basement of the cathedral also hosts the Bishops, Provosts and Ducal crypts.
 The most recent interment in the Bishop's crypt completed in 1952 under the south choir was that of 98-year-old Cardinal Franz König in 2004.
 Provosts of the cathedral are buried in another chamber.
 Other members of the cathedral chapter are now buried in a special section at the Zentralfriedhof.

 The Ducal Crypt located under the chancel holds 78 bronze containers with the bodies, hearts, or viscera of 72 members of the Habsburg dynasty.
 Before his death in 1365, Duke Rudolf IV ordered the crypt built for his remains in the new cathedral he commissioned.
 By 1754, the small rectangular chamber was overcrowded with 12 sarcophagi and 39 urns, so the area was expanded with an oval chamber added to the east end of the rectangular one.
 In 1956, the two chambers were renovated and their contents rearranged.
 The sarcophagi of Duke Rudolf IV and his wife were placed upon a pedestal and the 62 urns containing organs were moved from the two rows of shelves around the new chamber to cabinets in the original one.